chnm/bom/api-docs/api-reference.md

 - Start Day and End Day / Start Month and End Month: This is the date range for a given period.
 - Year: This is the year for a given bill.

+The second endpoint, `generalbills`, accepts two required parameters: the start year and the end year.
+This is built this way to operate the range slider that controls the table view on the web application.
+As you adjust the slider, the new year values are passed to the endpoint and new data is fetched and then displayed in the table.
+The `generalbills` endpoint returns the following information:

+- Parish name: The name of the parish as recorded for a given date on a given bill.
+- Count type: There are three records for the general bills: total annual values for the number of people buried, how many people had plague, or simply the sum of people who died of plague.
+- Count: These values correspond to the *Count Type* column.
+- Week Number: This is the week number for a given bill.
+- Start Day and End Day / Start Month and End Month: This is the date range for a given period.
+- Year: This is the year for a given bill.

-The second endpoint is `christenings`, which powers the *Christenings* tab of the web application.
+The final endpoint is `christenings`, which powers the *Christenings* tab of the web application.
 Currently, this endpoint returns the following:

 - Description: A description as transcribed from the bills.
 - Count: The number of christenings for a given parish.